Reader requirements: Professional journalism experience: reporters, editors, etc.

 The are the course deadlines, as they pertain to the Duke Reader Project:

-- Contact Reader within two days to set up time for meeting, if possible, meet before you send Enterprise story
+- Contact Reader within two days of being matched to set up time for intro meeting (in person or by phone, Skype, etc.).
+If possible, meet before you send Enterprise story.

-- Be sure to talk about (1) below–the news gathering process, since there won’t be much more time for this after you see a first draft.
+- Be sure to talk about the news gathering process, since there won’t be much more time for this after you see a first draft.

 Enterprise Campus Story; find a story about anything on campus.
 It cannot be another lecture, but could be about the person, research or controversy surrounding the event.
 Write it as if you were submitting it for an online publication.
 Include links and a visual element (graphic, photo, video)